orangehrm/orangehrm-dev-environment/README.md

 - Web Layer
 - Database Layer

-Configuration of each layer has been added according to the OrangeHRM requirements.
+Configurations in each layer have been added according to the OrangeHRM application requirements.

 ## Prerequisites